portworx/px-docs/portworx-on-aws-asg.md

 Ensure that these EBS volumes are created in the same region as the auto scaling group.

 ### PX Config Data
 When instances are launched via the auto scaling group, they must use the AMI created above.
 The PX instances will need to get cluster information when they launch.

-There are two ways that PX can receive it's configuration (cluster ID, kvdb URL) information:
+There are three ways that PX can receive it's configuration (cluster ID, kvdb URL) information:

-#### Cloud-Init
+#### Option 1: Cloud-Init
-This information can be provided by the `user-data` in [`cloud-init`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+This information can be provided by the `user-data` in [cloud-init](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

 Specify the following information in the `user-data` section of your instance while creating the auto scaling group: